Search engine optimisation (SEO)

 International website structure

-There are three main types of global website:
+There are three main types of global websites:

-- multi-regional – target users in different countries who speak the same language, eg UK, Australia and Republic of Ireland
+- multi-regional - target users in different countries who speak the same language, eg UK, Australia and the Republic of Ireland.

 - multi-lingual - target users in different countries who speak different languages, eg UK, Spain and France.